Simon Fry

-Simon Douglas Fry (born 29 July 1966) is an Australian cricket umpire.
+Simon Douglas Fry (born 29 July 1966) is an Australian former cricket umpire.
 In April 2020, Fry announced his retirement from elite umpiring.

 Umpiring career

 Fry served as an international umpire in ODIs for the first time in a match between Australia and England at Adelaide on 26 January 2011.
-He stood in his first T20I in a match between Australia and England at Adelaide on 12 January 2011.
+He stood in his first T20I when Australia and England played at Adelaide on 12 January 2011.

-He was selected as one of the twenty umpires to stand in matches during the 2015 Cricket World Cup, where was an on-field umpire in three group stage matches.
+He was among the twenty umpires who stood in matches during the 2015 Cricket World Cup.
 On 22 October 2015 he made his debut as an umpire in a Test match, standing in the game between Sri Lanka and the West Indies at Colombo (PSS).

 He stood in 100 First-class, 130 List A and 93 T20 matches.